earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/extras/2017-02-22-spectral05-source-functions-R.md

 Sourcing functions is good practice because it is:

 1. **Reusable:** It allows you to reuse functions over and over using the same code (i.e. you don't have to copy and paste the function into each new analysis script).
-2. **Easy to Maintain:** It allows you to quick fix a function that doesn't work properly - only once.
+2. **Easy to Maintain:** It allows you to quickly fix a function that doesn't work properly - only once.
-3. **Sharable:** In the same way that a library can be used by anyone, you can share your `R` script containing your functions with anyone too.
+3. **Sharable:** In the same way that a library can be used by anyone, you can share your `R` script containing your functions with anyone, too.
 This is the first step towards creating an `R` package!

 ## How to Source Functions in R